China Merchants Port: Terminal de Contêineres de Paranaguá

 Terminal de Contêineres de Paranaguá is a container terminal located in the Port of Paranaguá in Brazil.
 A quarter of the company's containerised exports and imports depart or arrive in China.
-In 2017, China Merchants Port agreed to purchase 90% stock in TCP Participações SA for US$935 million and increase its annual container throughput “from 1.5 million TEUs to 2.5 million TEUs”.
+In 2017, China Merchants Port agreed to purchase 90% stock in TCP Participações SA for US$935 million and increase its annual container throughput "from 1.5 million TEUs to 2.5 million TEUs".

-Terminal Link join venture
+Terminal Link joint venture

 As part of China's "Maritime Silk Road" plan, the company has increased its overseas port facility investments in recent years.
 The sea routes, proposed by Chinese Communist Party leader Xi Jinping, aim to connect China to Europe via Southeast Asia and the Middle East.
-With that purpose in mind, the company enter a join venture by acquiring 49% stake in Terminal Link, with CMA CGM, the combination of Compagnie Maritime d'Affrètement (CMA) and Compagnie Générale Maritime (CGM), keeping the 51% majority share.
+With that purpose in mind, the company enter a joint venture by acquiring 49% stake in Terminal Link, with CMA CGM, the combination of Compagnie Maritime d'Affrètement (CMA) and Compagnie Générale Maritime (CGM), keeping the 51% majority share.